 An attorney suspended for ninety (90) days or less shall be automatically reinstated at the end of the period of suspension upon the filing with the Court of an affidavit of compliance with the provisions of the order.
-An attorney suspended for more than ninety (90) days or disbarred may not resume practice until reinstated by order of this Court, pursuant to a petition for reinstatement filed by the suspended attorney.
+An attorney suspended for more than ninety (90) days, disbarred, or transferred to disability inactive status may not resume practice until reinstated by order of this Court, pursuant to a petition for reinstatement filed by the attorney.

-b) Time of Application Following Disbarment or Suspension for an Indefinite Period suspended may only apply for reinstatement upon proof that the attorney has been reinstated by the court in which the attorney was disciplined.
+b) Time of Petition Following Disciplinary or Other Action Taken for an Indefinite Period indefinitely suspended or transferred to disability inactive status may only apply for reinstatement upon proof that the attorney has been reinstated by the court in which the attorney was disciplined or transferred to disability inactive status.

 An attorney who has been disbarred after hearing or by consent may not apply for reinstatement until the expiration of at least five (5) years from the effective date of the disbarment.
-In the case of reciprocal discipline, an attorney who has been indefinitely c) Hearing on Application
+In the case of reciprocal discipline or other action, an attorney who has been c) Hearing on Petition

-- i) Petitions for reinstatement by a disbarred or suspended attorney shall be filed with the Clerk.
+- i) Petitions for reinstatement shall be filed with the Clerk.
 Upon receipt of the petition, the Clerk shall promptly refer the petition to the Court's Disciplinary and Admissions Committee for review and determination whether a hearing is necessary.
 If the Disciplinary and Admissions Committee finds good cause that reinstatement is appropriate without a hearing, then the Court, if in agreement, may grant the petition for reinstatement.
 If the Disciplinary and Admissions Committee determines on the basis of the papers filed that reinstatement is not appropriate and a hearing is not necessary, then the Court, if in agreement, may deny the petition for reinstatement. - ii) Otherwise, the Chief Judge shall assign the matter for prompt hearing.
 The judge or judges assigned to the matter shall, within thirty (30) days after referral, schedule a hearing at which the petitioner shall have the burden of demonstrating by clear and convincing evidence the petitioner has the moral qualifications, competency, and learning in the law required for admission to practice law before this Court and the petitioner's resumption of the practice of law will not be detrimental to the integrity and standing of the Bar or to the administration of justice, or subversive of the public interest.